stollander33/docs/docs/users/user_guide.md

 `rapydo install auto`

-By setting the *auto* flag,  RAPyDo will understand by itself which version is required for YOUR_PROJECT.
+By setting the *auto* flag,  RAPyDo will understand by itself which version is required by YOUR_PROJECT.

 **4 - Reinitialize your project**